 What age rating is recommended to watch Pixar Soul?

+Is Soul safe for kids?
 1 hour and 40 minutes of heavy life stuff.
 While rated PG, Pixar’s Soul is a different kind of Pixar film.
 Not quite as attention holding as Inside Out, not karaoke singing worthy as Coco, or adventure seeking as Up, it’s the most adult-like Pixar film I have ever watched.
 And I think that plays a huge part in the age recommendation.

-What Pixar Soul movie age rating do I recommend for kids?
+What Pixar Soul movie age rating is recommend for kids?
 I would think that older children, about 9-10 years old would appreciate this film more than younger kids, especially wiggle worm toddlers.
 While the animated visuals can hold kids’ attention spans for awhile, about 60 minutes in is when my 7-year old daughter asked me if “the movie is over yet?”

 But I will say, streaming the film on Disney+ may have it’s benefits.
 Allowing for pause button breaks in the comfort of home may make this family-friendly film more enjoyable.
 Especially with the magic of Disney and the magic of Christmas – it’s a powerful combo.